Quick Start: Deploying to Heroku

 $ heroku open

-You can find a record of the deployment process in simple_deploy_logs
+You can find a record of the deployment process in dsd_logs.
+It contains most of the output you saw when running deploy.

 Automated deployment